Executives, managers, and IT staff all have a stake in cybersecurity.

 This course is suited for individuals working with and overseeing the technology, including CIOs, IT Directors and Managers, IT Security personnel and IT staff.

-- Four-day deep dive into Foundation concepts.
+- Three-day deep dive into Foundation concepts.

 - Focuses on designing and implementing (or improving) a cybersecurity program based on the NIST CSF.